Karpowership: South Africa

 In April 2021, the Department of Mineral Resources and Energy in South Africa entered into a 20-year power supply agreement with Karpowership to address the ongoing energy crisis.
-Accusations of corruption in the tendering process have led to legal challenges and ongoing judicial inquiry.
+Under this agreement, South Africa's Risk Mitigation IPP Procurement Programme (RMIPPPP) is set to receive the bulk of 1845 MW in new energy capacity through a total of five powerships and three gas ships at three South African harbours (Ngqura, Durban and Saldanha Bay).
+Energy Department says 20-year contracts for floating powerships will keep prices down.
 On 1 August 2022, the Minister of Forestry, Fisheries and the Environment denied the appeal by the South African subsidiary to continue their project to deploy three ships with a total capacity of 1220 MW due to lack of consultation, unconvincing environmental reports and "questioned the need and desirability of the proposed project".
 The minister has allowed the company 180 days to address gaps and defects in their submission for reconsideration.
 Minister of Electricity sought to decrease the 20-year contract to a 5-year one as it was revealed heavy fuel oil was also to be used.

 In 2023, Karpowership bought and gifted a game farm to Ezemvelo KZN Wildlife in exchange for not objecting to mooring a 450 MW ship-mounted power plant at Richards Bay Harbour.

 On 26 February 2023, as one of the last acts as Minister of Transport, Fikile Mbalula granted Karpowership a Section 79 permit; one of two outstanding permits.
 This came after Karpowership parent company, Karadeniz, broke off an existing agreement with a BEE company and signed a secret MOU to partner with Anna Mokgokong in an attempt to acquire the Section 79 permit.
 Mokgokong's company Tamasa Investment Holdings was to also build an onshore regasification terminal at the Port of Ngqura and required the Section 79 permit.